Turning Instagram Posts Tagged at Your Business Into Repeat Customers

 [RELATED] OUR BEST INSTAGRAM TIPS FOR BARS

 Follow guests’ profiles to build community and gather intel.
 Following guests’ profiles encourages them to follow you back, building your social community.
 While commenting on customers’ personal photos once they’ve accepted your follow request may be inappropriate, passively scrolling through their posts is a fantastic opportunity to learn more about your customer base.
 Maybe guests are die-hard football fans, or maybe they like to hike on weekends.
 What promos can you offer them?
 What music should you play?
 What new food trend could inspire your spring appetizer?

 Repost rave reviews.
 If a guest shares a great review of their experience at your bar or restaurant, consider reposting it to your profile.
 This is free marketing!
 Asking for permission to repost your patrons’ Instagram posts is also a great way to build a relationship with them and to foster a sense of community.

 Looking for more ways to market your beverage program with Instagram?
-Watch our free webinar, How Instagram Can Help Your Bar or Restaurant Make More Money or check out TapHunter’s Social Media Tools to increase your following and engage with your community.
+Check out our tips for improving your bar’s Instagram account or check out Evergreen’s Social Media Tools to increase your following and engage with your community.